jimniels/blog/src/client/posts/2019-07-16-jsx-like-syntax-for-tagged-template-literals.md

 // "<ul><li>Home</li>,<li>About</li></ul>"
 ```

-Notice how, without `.join("")` you are coercing an array to a string, and so you end up with commas delimiting each item in the array.
+Notice how without `.join("")` you are coercing an array to a string and so you end up with commas delimiting each item in the array.
 Whereas:

 ```js
 // This